Dunu Vulkan 2 VS Ziigaat Horizon

 Dunu Vulkan 2 and Ziigaat Horizon use 2DD+6BA and 1DD+2BA+2Planar driver setups respectively.
 Dunu Vulkan 2 costs $360 while Ziigaat Horizon costs $329.
 Dunu Vulkan 2 is $31 more expensive.
-Both score 7.9 from reviewers.
-Dunu Vulkan 2 has slightly better mids with a 0.4-point edge, Ziigaat Horizon has significantly better dynamics with a 1.8-point edge and Ziigaat Horizon has better soundstage with a 0.5-point edge.
+Ziigaat Horizon holds a clear 0.6-point edge in reviewer scores (7.4 vs 8).
+Ziigaat Horizon has better bass with a 0.8-point edge, Ziigaat Horizon has slightly better treble with a 0.3-point edge, Ziigaat Horizon has better dynamics with a 0.8-point edge, Ziigaat Horizon has slightly better soundstage with a 0.3-point edge, Ziigaat Horizon has slightly better details with a 0.3-point edge and Ziigaat Horizon has better imaging with a 0.5-point edge.

 Insights